Enjoy a holiday in Victor Harbor

 Victor Harbor overlooks the coastline of Encounter Bay, one of four historic bays along the South Australian coast.
 Victor Harbor is just one of the many popular destinations along the coastline, with neighbouring towns of Port Elliot, Middleton and Goolwa only a short drive away.
 Middleton and Port Elliot provide excellent surfing conditions for both the experienced surfer or those looking to book some lessons.

-Sightseeing and the Cockle Train
+Horse Drawn Tram and the Cockle Train

 Hit the Beach